 What do you think of when you hear the word stress?
 Do you automatically tense up or get anxious?
-Stressful situations cause your brain’s natural response to any demand that you encounter on a daily basis.
-You were given the ability to make life-saving decisions in a flash called “flight or fight instinct”.
+Stress is your brain’s natural response to any demand that you encounter on a daily basis.
+You were given the ability to make life saving decisions in a flash called “flight or fight instinct”.
 However, when a person is constantly stressed out the body is sending the same signals that are sent during a fight or flight situation; however, they constantly being fired in short bursts.
 The short bursts that are continually fired can cause your body to suppress functions that are needed for immediate survival.

 Most people can roll with the situations as they happen while others panic when faced with a stressful situation.
 If your body is constantly responding to the following stressful situations: